NuttyLogic/BSBolt/README.md

 ### Installation

-BSBolt alignment is performed using a modified version of the [BWA-mem2](https://github.com/bwa-mem2/bwa-mem2).
-Simulation relies utilizes [wgsim](https://github.com/lh3/wgsim) to simulate Illumina reads before bisulfite conversion.
+BSBolt alignment is performed using a modified version of [BWA](https://github.com/lh3/bwa).
+Read simulation is carried out using a modified version of [wgsim](https://github.com/lh3/wgsim).

 Install through PIP.